shengminjin/shengminjin.github.io/_publications/EmotionsDPM.md

 [Download paper here](http://shengminjin.github.io/files/EmotionsDPM.pdf)

-Recommended citation: Jin, Shengmin, and Reza Zafarani.
+Recommended citation: Shengmin Jin and Reza Zafarani.
 "Emotions in social networks: Distributions, patterns, and models."
 Proceedings of the 2017 ACM on Conference on Information and Knowledge Management.
 ACM, 2017.